AndreiAlin1/AndreiAlin1/README.md

 ## Hello, I'm Alin! 👋

 ## 🌍 About Me
   I am passionate about the IT field, with a particular focus on frontend development.
 I consider myself a creative and innovative individual, always eager to explore new technologies and approaches.
 I also have a keen interest in backend development, especially in tackling problem-solving and scalability challenges.
-I am about to enter my third year of undergraduate studies at the Faculty of Cybernetics, Statistics, and Economic Informatics at the Bucharest Academy of Economic Studies, where I am specializing in Economic Informatics.
+I am about to enter my third year of undergraduate studies at the Faculty of Cybernetics, Statistics, and Economic Informatics at the Bucharest Academy of Economic Studies, where I am specializing in Economic Informatics.You can find more information about me on the following link: https://andreialin1.github.io/Cv-Andrei-Alin/

 ## 🛠 Technologies and Abilities